top of page

 > sourcing suppliers more >

-While that is important of course, and making the design appropriate to the task or brief is vital, there are lots of other inputs necessary to contributing to an effective end result.
+Creating and producing a successful piece of marketing or communication doesn't just rest purely on the design aspect – ensuring the design is appropriate to the task or brief is vital, and there are a number of other contributing inputs necessary to delivering an effective end result.

-Being able to project management all those inputs, including timelines and processes of approval, plays an important part.
+Being able to project management all those inputs, including timelines and processes of approval, plays an equally important part.

 Offering a marketing or communications focus is essential - after all, that is what the exercise is actually about.

-Being able to write or rework copy, and resourcefully provide or manage other resources or components all contribute - whether that is finding low cost images, clip art, suppliers or manufacturers.
+Being able to write or rework supplied copy, and resourcefully provide or manage other resources or components all contribute - whether that is finding low cost images, clip art, suppliers or manufacturers.

 project management